marooncarl/Godot-Tile-Cleaner/README.md

 In order to set up the Tile Cleaner with your tileset, you'll need to create a tile pattern and / or bitmask edges data and add them to a Tile Cleaner node.
 You can optionally create multiple tile patterns and use them all at once.

 ## Setup
-- Clone or download the repo and copy the "Tile_Cleaner" folder to a folder named "addons" within your project.
+- Clone or download the repo

+- Copy the "Tile_Cleaner" folder within "addons" to a folder named "addons" within your project.

 - In Project >> Project Settings >> Plugins, find Tile Cleaner and switch "Inactive" to "Active"